Peter the Great: Great Northern War

 Peter made a temporary peace with the Ottoman Empire that allowed him to keep the captured fort of Azov, and turned his attention to Russian maritime supremacy.
 He sought to acquire control of the Baltic Sea, which had been taken by the Swedish Empire a half-century earlier.
-Peter declared war on Sweden, which was at the time led by the young King Charles XII.
+Peter declared war on Sweden, which at the time was led by the young King Charles XII.
 Sweden was also opposed by Denmark–Norway, Saxony, and the Polish–Lithuanian Commonwealth.
 The Preobrazhensky regiment took part in all major battles of the Great Northern War.

-Russia was ill-prepared to fight the Swedes, and their first attempt at seizing the Baltic coast ended in disaster at the Battle of Narva in 1700.
-In the conflict, the forces of Charles XII, rather than employ a slow methodical siege, attacked immediately using a blinding snowstorm to their advantage.
+Russia was ill-prepared to fight the Swedes, so their first attempt at seizing the Baltic coast ended in disaster at the Battle of Narva in 1700.
+In the battle, the army of Charles XII, instead of employing a slow methodical siege, attacked immediately using a blinding snowstorm to their advantage.
 After the battle, Charles XII decided to concentrate his forces against the Polish–Lithuanian Commonwealth, which gave Peter time to reorganize the Russian army and conquered Nyenschantz in the Ingrian campaign.
 Bidloo had to organize a military hospital.
 Robert Bruce was appointed commander-in-chief of St. Petersburg.
 After the defeat at Narva, Peter I gave the order to melt the church bells into cannons and mortars.
 In 1701, Peter ordered the construction of Novodvinsk Fortress north of Archangelsk.
-Everybody was convinced they knew: his Majesty will wage war.
 In the siege of Nöteborg Russian forces captured the Swedish fortress, renamed Shlisselburg.
 In 1702 Peter the Great established the Olonets Shipyard at Lodeynoye Pole, where Russian frigate Shtandart was built.

 While the Poles fought the Swedes, Peter founded the city of Saint Petersburg on 29 June 1703 on Hare Island.
 He forbade the building of stone edifices outside Saint Petersburg, which he intended to become Russia's capital, so that all stonemasons could participate in the construction of the new city.
 While the city was being built along the Neva he lived in a modest three-room log cabin (with a study but without a fire-place) which had to make room for the first version of the Winter Palace.
-The first buildings which appeared were a shipyard at the Admiralty, Kronstadt (1704-1706) and the Peter and Paul Fortress (1706).
+The first buildings which appeared were a shipyard at the Admiralty, Kronstadt (1704–1706) and the Peter and Paul Fortress (1706).
 Peter took his whole family on a boat trip to Kronstadt.